 - Visit Museum Giethoorn ‘t Olde Maat Uus

 If you’re planning a Giethoorn day trip from Amsterdam, I hope that you’ve found this guide useful.
-Let me know if you have any questions, in the comments section.
+I loved exploring this picturesque city and I will definitely go back sometime soon.

 May the travel bug bite you!